Mamundeeswari-Ganesan/Mamundeeswari-Ganesan/README.md

 - 👋 Hi, I’m Mamundeeswari Ganesan
 - 💻 Passionate about coding and software development
-- 🌱 Currently learning SQL and expanding my database knowledge
+- 🌱 Currently learning Python
 - 🚀 Enthusiastic about JavaScript and modern web technologies
 - 🔍 Always eager to explore and learn new programming languages
 - 🎯 Aspiring to build impactful and scalable applications